Have a Question About the BreachLock Cloud Platform? Enter it below.

 Software supply-chain attacks are not new and are, in fact, difficult to prevent as they take advantage of trust between vendors and customers as well as machine-to-machine communication channels.
 Software update mechanisms are thereby inherently trusted by users.

 Security researchers at Kaspersky Lab in 2017 uncovered an attack by an APT group dubbed Winnti.
 The attack involved breaking into the infrastructure of NetSarang, a company that makes server management software, allowing them to distribute trojanized versions of the product that were signed with the company’s legitimate digital certificate.
 That same group later breached the development infrastructure of Avast subsidiary CCleaner and distributed trojanized versions of the program to over 2.2 million users.
 Last year, attackers hijacked the update infrastructure of computer manufacturer ASUSTeK Computer and distributed malicious versions of the ASUS Live Update Utility to users.

 As organizations embrace technology to drive growth, they struggle to detect and prevent such attacks despite investing millions of dollars in cyber-defense.
 As the cyberattacks keep growing both in terms of volume and sophistication, there is no one way to get your defenses right; however, it is imperative that they are tested more frequently, if not continuously.

-As BreachLock Founder and CEO Seemant Sehgal underscored in a recent televised interview that “The problem with cybersecurity is not that we are not investing enough, it is in fact that we are not testing enough to see that the defences are actually working.”
+As BreachLock Founder and CEO Seemant Sehgal underscored in a recent televised interview that “The problem with cybersecurity is not that we are not investing enough, it is in fact that we are not testing enough to see that the defenses are actually working.”